 How to reach the Sinharaja Forest – Deniyaya

-Reaching the Deniyaya Forest Entrance from the coastal area was easier than expected.
+While visiting the Sinharaja Rainforest, we opted for a taxi, which made reaching the Deniyaya Forest Entrance from the coast easier than expected.

 From the Southern Coastline